Old Battersea

-We meet regularly on the last Friday of the month (but not in August or December) for an illustrated talk on either the history or archaeology of London.
-The talks are at The Friends' Meeting House, Wandsworth High Street, SW18, starting at 8.00 pm.
-Google maps link.
+We normally meet regularly on the last Friday of the month (but not in August or December) starting at 8.00 pm for an illustrated talk on either the history or archaeology of London.

 For full details of our forthcoming talks, please click here.